 - Programmable contracts

-On Wall Street blockchains can help reduce financial fraud such as naked short selling, which is done by exploiting the delayed settlement of securities.
+On Wall Street, blockchains can help reduce financial fraud such as naked short selling.

 Open vs Private Blockchains